MGTheTrain/gitops-poc/README.md

 ### Deploy an AKS or EKS cluster and install the ArgoCD or FluxCD helm charts

-0. Deploy an AKS trough the [terraform.yml workflow](https://github.com/MGTheTrain/gitops-ftw/actions/workflows/terraform.yml) considering the `INFRASTRUCTURE_OPERATIONS option k8s-service-deploy`. **NOTE:** `ACR_*` secrets for this workflow need to be resolved by copying over values for the deployed ACR from an Azure Portal UI.
+0. Deploy an AKS trough the [terraform.yml workflow](https://github.com/MGTheTrain/gitops-ftw/actions/workflows/terraform.yml) considering the `INFRASTRUCTURE_OPERATIONS option k8s-service-deploy`. **NOTE:** `ACR_*` secrets for this workflow need to be resolved by copying over values of the deployed ACR from an Azure Portal UI.
 1. **Optional:** Install only helm charts to an existing kubernetes cluster trough [terraform.yml workflow](https://github.com/MGTheTrain/gitops-ftw/actions/workflows/terraform.yml) considering the `INFRASTRUCTURE_OPERATIONS option helm-charts-install`

 **NOTE:** Set all the required Github secrets for aboves workflows